How Many Relationships Fail [Breakup Statistics]

 How many couples break up, and don’t get back together

-This first data shows how likely any relationship ever formed is to break up and how many relationships actually last forever (or is ongoing).
+This first data shows how likely any relationship ever formed is to break up and how many relationships last forever (or are ongoing).

 The data shows that: